ax7e/einsum_play/README.md

 # H3_play
 - We tested several methods to optimize einsum
-- The raw code resides in H3.py
+- The raw code resides in H3.
-- Include:
+# Methods Include:
 		- opt_einsum with cupy as backend
 		- cutensor-einsum
 		- manually reduce tensor using cutensor functions(best)